-As we have established above, we use two sets of technical indicators.
-Firstly, we use a simple moving average with a 20-period applied to the daily chart.
-In technical analysis, the 200-day moving average is regarded to be one of the most influential moving averages and since 20 is a multiple of 200 it carries a lot of weight as well.
-The 20-SMA includes a full month’s worth of trading data as well and it gives you a good indication of the average price of the current month.
+We use a simple moving average with a 20-period applied to the daily chart.
+The 200-day moving average is regarded to be one of the most influential moving averages in technical analysis.
+Since 20 is a multiple of 200, 20 it carries a lot of weight as it is simple to calculate with.

 The buy setup rules: